pikesley/shedbot/words.md

 >slide - pi

 This is a Pi 3, with the built-in wifi.
-So I got Raspbian on there, and eventually a modern Ruby, which has always proved way more of a pain in the bum than it needs to be on a Pi, got it on the network, and then I was able to get a shell on my shed, which was actually quite exciting.
+So I got Raspbian on there, and eventually a modern Ruby, which has always proved way more of a pain in the bum than it needs to be on a Pi, got it on the network, and then I was able to get a shell on my shed, and how cool is that?
 The next step was to see if I could switch the lights with the Pi

 >slide - relay